Abandoned & Little-Known Airfields:

 After being unused for a few years it was subdivided for businesses."

-the Tri-City Airport property has been extensively redeveloped as the Tri-City Corporate Center.
+A 2014 aerial photo showed the Tri-City Airport property had been extensively redeveloped as the Tri-City Corporate Center.

 According her niece, Victoria Pinckert Rafa, the former owner of Tri-City Airport,